 In Kitsilano Enterprises Ltd. v.
 G & A Developments Ltd. (1990), 48 B.C.L.R.
-(2d) 70 (S.C.), the Supreme Court held that a subject clause relating to the buyer's "review of all leases, etc., to its sole satisfaction" and other rather vague subject clauses were not binding on the seller, and that the language of the clauses required only that the buyer act honestly.
+(2d) 70 (S.C.), the Supreme Court held that a subject clause relating to the buyer's "review of all leases, etc., to its sole satisfaction" required only that the buyer act honestly in its review and otherwise left it within the buyer's discretion to waive subjects.
+As a result, the court found the agreement of purchase and sale was only an offer and not a binding agreement.
 Kitsilano was followed by Cox v.
 Alley (1991), 17 R.P.R.
-(2d) 283 (B.C.S.C.), where, again, the court found that the buyer had acted honestly.
+(2d) 283 (B.C.S.C.).
 See also Mark 7 v.
 Peace Holdings, 1991 CanLII 252 (B.C.C.A.), where a clause allowing the buyer to be "arbitrary in his acceptance" in his review of leases created only an offer instead of a binding agreement.

 Although a subjective subject clause may prevent an agreement from coming into effect, other cases show the courts attempting to give effect to the obvious intentions of the parties and find an agreement.
 See e.g. Tau Holdings Ltd. v.
-Alderbridge Devel opment Corporation (1991), 60 B.C.L.R.
+Alderbridge Development Corporation (1991), 60 B.C.L.R.
 (2d) 161 (C.A.), where completion was subject to the buyer obtaining financing and approving engineering and other reports.
 The Court of Appeal held that the clauses required the buyer to consider the reports, not reject them arbitrarily, and to seek and not unreasonably reject financing.